High-Speed Design Techniques: Trace Tuning for Routing Length Matching

 Like a band, a high speed circuit board also needs to be “tuned up.”
 There are high-speed nets that must have specific lengths “tuned” to each other to function as intended.
 Let’s take a look at what trace tuning is on a PCB and discuss some ideas on how to best accomplish it.

 What is Trace Tuning?

 PCB breadboard trace tuning is creating serpentine trace routing map patterns to achieve a specific overall length of the trace, as shown in the picture below.
-This trace length must be matched with the lengths of other traces so that all of their signals arrive at their destinations at the same time.
-Matched trace lengths are important in data and clock routing to synchronize all of these signals together.
+This trace length must be matched with the lengths of other traces so that the signal arrives at their destinations at the same time.
+Matched trace lengths are important in data and clock routing to synchronize the signal together.

 When I first started tuning traces to match lengths, it was more of a guessing game than anything else.
 We only had a general length that we had to match, and there were even times that we would visually compare the traces on the screen to see if they were close.
 Now you can use trace length report generators and real-time trace length reporting, while you are routing, to find the exact trace length.
 You can also use trace length rule constraints and automated tuning functions to help you.

 Different Types of Trace Tuning for Trace Length Matching in PCB Design